CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 For every element in `v_in`, we use `std::find` to check the element is in the output vector `v_out`.
 If it is not in the vector (`std::find` returned `v_out.end()`) we add the element to `v_out`.

 The amount of work done each iteration of the outer `for` loop monotonically increases over the loop iterations.
-This is because the number of potential elements in `v_out` we have to scan monotonically increases over the loop iterations as we find non-duplicate elements.
+This is because the number of elements we scan in `v_out` monotonically increases over the loop iterations as we find more non-duplicate elements to add to the output vector.

 ### Benchmark Setup

-We can use Google benchmark to measure the performance of our baseline implementation.
-Here is the basic structure:
+We can use Google benchmark to measure the performance of our filter implementations.
+Here is the basic structure of what I used:

 ```cpp
 // Baseline benchmark used by sorting vectors